-The Mount Sinai Orthopedic Oncology Service specializes in the treatment of benign and malignant tumors of bones and soft tissues that affect patients of all ages, ranging from young children to the elderly.
+The expert surgeons of the Mount Sinai Orthopedic Oncology Service specialize in the treatment of benign and malignant tumors of bones and soft tissues that affect patients of all ages, ranging from young children to the elderly.

 Our scope of practice encompasses both primary tumors that arise within the musculoskeletal system and metastatic tumors that spread to the bones, such as breast and lung cancer, and multiple myeloma, among many others.